UDST/developer/_sources/gettingstarted.rst.txt

 Dependencies
 ^^^^^^^^^^^^

-The developer model depends on the following libraries, most of which are in Anaconda:
+The developer model is tested in Python 2.7 and 3.5, and depends on the following libraries, most of which are in Anaconda:

 * `numpy <http://numpy.org>`__ >= 1.8.0
 * `orca <https://github.com/UDST/orca>`__ >= 1.1